21 CFR

 Pass your 21 CFR audit with Limble

 Implementing a CMMS is no small feat, especially when 21 CFR compliance is added to the mix.
 Luckily, Limble can help!
-We understand the stress of preparing for an audit, which is why we’ve built features right into our CMMS that can help with it.
+We understand the stress of preparing for an audit, which is why we’ve built features right into our CMMS that can help.

-- Electronic signatures: Limble is designed to be in compliance with the digital signature requirements you’ll need to show an auditor.
+- Electronic signatures: Limble is designed to comply with the digital signature requirements you’ll need to show an auditor.

 - Validation testing: Limble provides documentation of the validation testing we do before each release.

-These features, along with the myriad of other CMMS features we offer and combined with our personalized customer service, Limble will do everything we can to help you pass your 21 CFR audit!
+With these features combined with other CMMS benefits and our personalized customer service, Limble will do everything we can to help you pass your 21 CFR audit!

 21 CFR is easy with the right tools